 Accessing Linux Systems using SSH

-This article show examples of advanced techniques of SSH to access other Linux systems.
+This article show examples of advanced SSH techniques to access other Linux systems.

 If you are new to Linux and use SSH in only the most obvious ways (to get a terminal into a remote system), this document is meant to share some of the more powerful ways SSH can be used.
 This document assumes you are accessing a Linux system from a Linux system.
 With some adjustments (installation of an X11 system) these will also work on a Mac.
-Windows will require a Unix-like environment, such as Cygwin, but your results may vary.
+Windows will require a Unix-like environment, such as Cygwin, or WSL (from powershell, run WSL --install to gain access to a Linux subsystem).

 Application/port forwarding

 The -X or -Y options only allow one application to be forwarded to your terminal, not the entire desktop.
-To forward the desktop, you will need VNC, NoMachine, TeamViewer, or a similar program.
+To forward the desktop, you will need VNC, NoMachine, TeamViewer, Remote Desktop, Anydesk or a similar program.
+Again, great if you have a lot of bandwidth, not so great otherwise.

 ssh-keygen -t ed25519

-Note: default is to create an RSA 1024-bit key, but -t overrides that.
+Note: default is to create an RSA 1024-bit key (on more recent clients, this is now 2048 bit, but see below, the recommended minimum size is 3072), but -t overrides that.
 If you need to use an RSA key, make it larger than 1024 bits:

 Copy your key to another system